 The placebo effect is sort of like training wheels on the bicycle of our self-empowerment; many of us aren’t yet ready to take the step of believing we can heal ourselves or we wouldn’t participate in placebo studies to begin with.
-But hopefully, once we finally understand — and, most importantly, believe — that our beliefs create our reality, including that of our physical state, we can let go of the crutch of needing to believe that a pill will make us better.
+But hopefully, once we finally understand — and, most importantly, believe — that our beliefs shape our reality, including that of our physical state, we can let go of our dependence on external sources to make us feel better.
 We can become better by believing it is so, and, of course, by taking actions and behaving in ways that support a reality of health and well being.

 Image Source: Sarah Fagg